Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 While `numpy` execution is single-threaded even on a multi-core machine, `torch` and `jax` internally use multiple cores by default.
-Therefore, we run benchmarks twice: once on a consumer-grade laptop with 4-core Intel i5 processor, and then on a beefy 32-core AMD Ryzen Threadripper 3970X system.
+Therefore, we run benchmarks twice: once on a consumer-grade laptop with 4-core Intel i5 processor and then on a beefy 32-core AMD Ryzen Threadripper 3970X system.

 ### Benchmarks on a laptop, CPU